mehulagg/gitlab_test/doc/administration/auth/ldap-troubleshooting.md

 #### Users cannot login

 As the user tries to login, tail the logs to look for the failure.

+Also try a user sync (if on a paid install) to find errors

 Also see [Invalid credentials when logging in](#invalid-credentials-when-logging-in).